 By the time I got involved in demining in 1994, the UN had become the most significant Humanitarian Demining player in terms of money and personnel under their direct or indirect control (particularly in Afghanistan, Cambodia and Mozambique).
 Led by seconded military officers, their effort was frequently muddled, confusing military with humanitarian demining.
 There was no standard way of marking, recording and clearing areas.
 There was no agreed protective equipment, tools or drills.
 It was hard to get detailed information about the devices being looked for, and often hard to know whether an area had been cleared or not.
 No two organisations worked in the same way with the same equipment, and no two agreed on the minimum ground processing required to guarantee safe clearance.

 The UN's costs were high, but their presence often served other political purposes which allowed real costs to be concealed behind in-kind donations of staff and equipment from serving military forces around the world.
 Meanwhile the SAINTS and MAG competed for the charitable funds from European sources - and commercial groups began to appear and compete for other funds.
-MINETECH and MECHEM are the longest lived commercial successes, joined by Greenfields (now ELS/ALS/LS) and BACTEC as time passed.
-Many others, from RimFire to MineSafe, SCS to ROMTEC came and went with varying degrees of visibility.
+MINETECH and MECHEM are the longest lived commercial successes, joined by BACTEC as time passed.
+Many others, from RimFire to MineSafe, SCS to Greenfields and ROMTEC came and went with varying degrees of visibility.
 New NGO players varied in size from NPA (who were early to stretch their development remit and get involved in demining around the world) through Handicap International to tiny MgM.
 When HD started in the former Yugoslavia, most new players were commercial and in the business to make money.
 In truth, even some of the NGOs are not above paying gross salaries to senior executives who do little and know less.
 We all need to earn a living and money is the main motivator for many.
-There are odd exceptions, like socialist NPA who pay programme managers the same as Technical Advisors, (and pay both much less than many others) but even NPA staff have to earn a living.
+There are odd exceptions, like socialist NPA who paid programme managers about the same as Technical Advisors, (and paid both less than many others) but even NPA staff had to earn a living.

 Some of the commercial companies were efficient and introduced inspired cost-efficiencies.
 But some were neither efficient nor inspired, merely corrupt.
 I personally encountered deminers setting charges to simulate destroying mines in a place where there were no mines, but the company was being paid handsomely to clear there.
 Other cases of commercial companies laying mines in areas that had been cleared by their rivals were widely reported in the press....
 Commercial deminers were working without PPE, with dangerous tools and no proper medical backup and attacking the task in a manner that is hard to imagine today.
 Several times, I have found different groups clearing the same area for a different donor.